-Enjoyment of some of the most beautiful beaches in the country (and Europe) continues with the Galápos, Galapinhos and the hidden Praia dos Coelhos and Praia da Figueirinha, one of the most popular.
+Enjoyment of some of the most beautiful beaches in the country (and Europe, as already acclaimed) continues with the Galápos, Galapinhos and the hidden Praia dos Coelhos and Praia da Figueirinha.

-In front of the eastern end of Lisbon stands the Reserva Natural do Estuário do Tejo (Tagus Estuary Nature Reserve), better known as the “Mar da Palha” (Straw Sea).
+In front of the eastern end of Lisbon stands the stunning Reserva Natural do Estuário do Tejo (Tagus Estuary Nature Reserve), whose vastness has granted it the name the “Mar da Palha” (Straw Sea).
 These are the largest wetlands in the country and among the tenth most important in Europe.
 Their status was awarded to protect the migratory seabirds that nest here.
-During migrating season, the estuary is home to more than 120,000 birds.
-The Reserve extends to Vila Franca de Xira, covering an area of meadowland where bulls and horses are reared.
-Other traditional activities, today in decline, have left remains of their presence, such as the Salinas do Samouco (Samouco Salt Pans) and the Moinhos de Marés no Seixal (Seixal Tide Mills), currently being used as eco-museums.
+During migrating season, the estuary is home to more than 120,000 birds, most notably the pied avocet, accounting for over 20% of Western Europe’s entire population.

-South of the bridge across the Tagus, the main highlight is the Protected Landscape of the Fossil Cliffs of Costa da Caparica (PPAFCC), which extends along the coastline from the town of Costa da Caparica to Lagoa de Albufeira, within the boundaries of the municipalities of Almada and Sesimbra.
+The beauty continues south of the bridge across the Tagus.
+The main highlight is the Protected Landscape of the Fossil Cliffs of Costa da Caparica (PPAFCC), which extends along the coastline from the town of Costa da Caparica – where the choice is hard given the diverse range – to Lagoa de Albufeira.

-Further south, the Reserva Natural do Estuário do Sado (Sado Estuary Nature Reserve) suggests other attractions, such as dolphins and the over 250 species that are seen in this area.
+Even further south, one comes to the stunning Estuário do Sado (Sado Estuary).
+This nature reserve has other attractions, such as dolphins, which accompany the boat tours, and the over 250 species that can be seen in this area.
 The Moinho de Maré da Mourisca (Mourisca Tide Mill) is one of the best places to do it.